 To report sightings of Little Corellas click here.

 In South Australia, Little Corellas or Cacatua sanginea are an Australian native species whose behaviour can have a detrimental impact from economic, environmental and social perspectives.

 The population of Little Corellas frequenting the Council region has increased significantly in recent years.
 The diversity in agriculture activities in the region provides an ideal food source for Little Corellas which include grain and cereal crops, orchards, open grassed areas, pine trees and stockpiles of grape marc, to name a few.
 The abundance of food sources, combined with the presence of permanent water sources and roosting sites provide an attractive area for these birds.

 Problems caused by Little Corellas

-Little Corellas have been known to damage electrical cabling, chew new vine shoots, forage in newly sown crops, damage a variety of sports playing surfaces and assets in the region and defoliate trees.
+Little Corellas have been known to damage electrical cabling, chew new vine shoots, forage in newly sown crops, and damage a variety of sports playing surfaces and assets in the region, damage and defoliate trees.
 This, combined with their ability to produce a significant amount of noise when in large flocks and their potential to spread disease, makes the Little Corella a significant source of nuisance for the community.

 Typical behaviour of Little Corellas

 It is the behavioural nature of Little Corella flocks to gather and descend on a few localised areas which can cause problems in town areas when they flock in large numbers.
 They are highly intelligent birds with a communal and habitual nature.
 It is likely one of their motivations for roosting in town is for shelter and security.

 The typical daily activity pattern for Little Corellas is to start calling at first light and as the light grows, birds begin to move throughout the area as they feed and forage.
 Little Corellas return to the evening roosting site, often in townships, near sunset and are often noisy while settling to roost.